-In the Control Room When a NASA Spacecraft Goes Silent
+Embedding With the Scientists Behind a NASA Spacecraft Flyby

 The images are still on the spacecraft, so Church is monitoring its data from her computer—one of a dozen on the table, some open, some closed—and instant messaging her colleagues at Lockheed Martin in Denver for the status of the downlink.
 (Lockheed runs spacecraft operations.
 University of Arizona runs the science operations.
 NASA Goddard unifies and helps coordinate and manage the mission.)
 Projected on one wall of the ops room is proprietary software that will receive the science data.
 It should let us know when the image is ready to view.

 “We’re on 25 right now,” says Church, drumming her fingers on her laptop.
-She is referring to the transmitting dish on the Deep Space Network, NASA’s communications array used to talk with each of its spacecraft scattered throughout the solar system.
+She is referring to the transmitting dish on the Deep-Space Network, NASA’s communications array used to talk with each of its spacecraft scattered throughout the solar system.

 “California?” asks Lauretta.